-Inside the study area in Pennsylvania, a site investigation for the presence of jurisdictional waters of the United States, including wetlands, was conducted along the alignment for alternatives 1, 2, and 2b between September 2008 and May 2009 that covered Pike and Monroe counties, Pennsylvania, within the parks (figures 28 through 31).
-The site investigation identified four wetlands and waters of the United States within the boundaries of the parks in Pennsylvania (Berger 2010a, 4).
-Inside the study area in New Jersey, a site investigation for the presence of wetlands and open waters was conducted along the alignment for alternatives 1, 2, and 2b in September, October and November 2007 (PSE&G 2009).
-The site investigation identified five wetlands and waters of the United States within the boundaries of the parks in New Jersey (Berger 2010a, 4).
-Additionally, there are three wetlands located along alternatives 1, 2, and 2b but outside of park boundaries that are also discussed in this section.
+Inside the study area in Pennsylvania, a site investigation for the presence of jurisdictional waters of the United States, including wetlands, was conducted along the alignment for alternatives 1, 2, and 2b between September 2008 and May 2009.
+Additional wetland habitats were also determined based on the USFWS Classification of Wetlands and Deepwater Habitats of the United States (Cowardin et al. 1979).
+The wetland delineation covered Pike and Monroe counties, Pennsylvania, within the parks (figures 28 through 31).
+The site investigation identified 11 wetlands and waters of the United States, including 5 PEMs and 3 PFOs, within the boundaries of the parks in Pennsylvania (Berger 2010a, 4).
 Rare and unique habitats that support wetland areas within the ROW are detailed in the paragraphs below; however, the entire community is discussed in detail in the "Rare and Unique Communities" section of this chapter.
-The paragraphs that follow describe the wetlands that exist along alternatives 1, 2, and 2b.
-Table 6 describes the functions and values provided by each wetland area.